craftingcity/The-Known-World/README.md

 #### Common to Alaturmen
 ##### Goblin (s.)
+Goblins are the smallest of the goblinoid.
+All goblinoid share heritage rooted in the ancient Titans of the multiverse.
+It is gospel-legend that the goblinoid swam in the primordial soup of creation.

 **Age.** You are considered fully matured at age thirteen and live to be about thirty-five.
 Goblin mothers birth litters of about six children.
 **Size.** Mechanically, you are considered a small creature.
 You stand at about four feet tall, though your limbs are built for someone just an inch or two taller than yourself.
 You weigh about eighty pounds.
 **Speed.** Your speed is 30 feet per round.